rajatrc1705/rajatrc1705/README.md

 - 🌱 I’m currently learning Data Science concepts and gaining more experience in this field.
 - 📫 How to reach me - You can reach me at rajatrc1705@gmail.com !

 I am active on Kaggle now a days, you can find me [here](https://www.kaggle.com/rajatrc1705)!
-Also, currently doing the <b>#66daysofdata</b> challenge and posting the updates on twitter.
 If you want to follow my journey, you can find me on [Twitter](https://twitter.com/rajatrc17) , [Linkedin](https://www.linkedin.com/in/rajat-chaudhari-994017168/).
 <br><br>